karthikziffer/karthikziffer.github.io/_posts/2020-02-29-Text-Summarization.md

 [![Screenshot-from-2020-03-01-15-24-40.png](https://i.postimg.cc/CK2hJp6H/Screenshot-from-2020-03-01-15-24-40.png)](https://postimg.cc/d78ctpFL)

-This paper follows an heuristic approach to avoid repetition depends on the dataset used.
+This paper follows an heuristic approach to avoid repetition that depends on the dataset used.

 > Another way to avoid repetitions comes from our observation that in both the CNN/Daily Mail and
 > NYT datasets, ground-truth summaries almost never contain the same trigram twice.
 Based on this